dasmeta/terraform-aws-modules/modules/aws-iam-user/README.md

 ```
 -  Passphrase: `Hgv1231vv23j1hv23`
+- Copy the result key and insert it in the module as the `pgp_key`.

 ### - Step 3 : creates an AWS IAM user with Programmatic access with local `pgp_key`